arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Block Storage (EBS).md

 	- **3 IOPS per GB**
 	- **Max IOPS: 16,000** (at 5,334 GB)
 #### Provisioned IOPS SSD**
-- Optimized for **Transaction-intensive Applications** with high frequency of small reads and writes to the storage.
+- Optimized for **Transaction-intensive Applications** with high frequency of **small & random IO operations**.
 They are sensitive to increased I/O latency.
 - Maintain high IOPS while keeping I/O latency down by maintaining a **low queue length** and a high number of IOPS available to the volume.
 - Supports EBS Multi-attach (not supported by other types)
 - **io1** or **io2**